jdtuck/ElasticFDA.jl/README.md

 detect if icc is installed and use it, otherwise it will default to g++.
 If icc is detected it will use MKL as the BLAS and LAPACK implementation.
 Otherwise OpenBLAS is used/required.

-We are working on an compiling in Windows and OSX, though time is limited and any help would be appreciated.

 ### Doumentation
 <http://elasticfdajl.readthedocs.org/en/latest/>